 - Under “Shutdown settings” uncheck “Turn on fast startup”.

 If all the above solutions fail to fix the problem, still windows 10 causing Driver Power State Failure BSOD error.
-Its time to utilize the system restore feature, that revert the changes to a previous working state without effect any data.
+Its time to utilize the system restore feature, that reverts the changes to a previous working state without effect any data.

-Also make sure you regularly install latest windows update, that contains the bug fixes for various problems.
+Also make sure you regularly install the latest windows update, that contains the bug fixes for various problems.